jerrysekuna/springapp-deployment/README.md

 APPLICATION tier the recieves enduser traffic.
 DATABASE tier that stores data from the application.
 ```
-# Build Project using Maven
+# Build project using Maven
 Maven is a java based build tool used to generate executable packages(jar, war, ear) for java based projects.
 The jenkinsfile performs a maven build with the command.
 ```
 mvn clean package
 ```
-Since we have Docker installed in the same server as Jenkins, we can add Jenkins user to Docker group and build docker images by passing the docker build command in the jenkinsfile.
+Since we have Docker installed in the same server as Jenkins, we can add Jenkins user to the Docker group and build docker images by running the docker build command in the jenkinsfile.
 ```
 docker build -t sekuns203/springapp .
 ```